College and career readiness

 The number of job postings in the cloud computing industry is growing so rapidly that there aren't enough qualified workers available to fill the positions.
-Get certified and be part of the solution.
+Earn your Microsoft Certification, and be part of the solution.

 Eight in ten HR execs verify certifications among job candidates.
 (CompTIA, Employer Perceptions of IT Training and Certification, January 2011)